 - Making popcorn at home is very easy nowadays.
 Instead of buying them from outside, you can make them easily at home with a help of a pressure cooker.

 - First, you have to buy the small corn seeds which are used to make the popcorn.

 - Now in a pressure cooker add 3 to 4 spoons of oil, ghee, or olive oil.

-- Now add some salt, black pepper, turmeric, red chilli powder.
-Avoid red chilli if your baby is less than 2 years.
+- Now add some salt, black pepper, turmeric, and red chili powder.
+Avoid red chili if your baby is less than 2 years.

 - Now add the popcorn seeds.
 Make sure that all the popcorn seeds are immersed in the oil.

 - Now cook the popcorn on low flame with the pressure cooker lid open.

 - After 5 minutes you will see that the seeds are popping slowly.